gbbnq/tonuino-label-maker-pyqt6/README.md

 # Tonuino Label Maker

-WARNING: In Development

-Tonuino Label Maker is a PyQt6 application designed for creating sticker labels for RFID cards.
-These cards are used with custom music players like Tonuino or ESPuino.
+Tonuino Label Maker is a PyQt6 desktop application designed for designing printable sticker label templates (e.g. for labeling RFID cards to be used with custom music players such as [Tonuino](https://github.com/tonuino/TonUINO) and [ESPuino](https://github.com/biologist79/ESPuino)).
 The sticker labels are compatible e.g. with Herma 5028 label sheets.
 Edit the resources/template.json to support your custom label sheets.

 ![ScreenShot](https://raw.githubusercontent.com/gbbnq/tonuino-label-maker-pyqt6/main/screenshot.png)